Cathy Linh Che

 Cathy Linh Che is a Vietnamese American poet from Los Angeles.
-She won the Kundiman Poetry prize, the Norma Farber First Book Award from the Poetry Society of America, and the Best Poetry Book Award from the Association for Asian American Studies for her book Split.
+She won the Kundiman Poetry Prize, the Norma Farber First Book Award from the Poetry Society of America, and the Best Poetry Book Award from the Association for Asian American Studies for her book Split.
+Che's poetry collection Becoming Ghost (Washington Square Press, 2025) was a finalist for the National Book Award for Poetry.

 Life

 Cathy Linh Che attended Reed College and New York University where she received her Bachelor of Arts and Master of Fine Arts degrees.
 In an interview done by Emerson College, Che states, "I was raised in Highland Park in a working class Asian and Latinx immigrant community.
 So, while there were plenty of clashes between my parents and me, it was something that everyone around me experienced so I never felt different or alone until going away to college."

 In 2018, she helped organize the Kundiman "Because We Come From Everything" project.
 She participated in the digital project the "Poetics of Haunting," curated by Jane Wong.